ad3m3r5/TiltedEvolution-Docker/README.md

 I am not affiliated with the Tilted Evolution or Pterodactyl development teams, projects, or any other related teams or pojects.

-> [!WARNING]
+> [!IMPORTANT]
 > Current Supported Platforms
 > alpine:
 >   builder: amd64, arm64, arm/v7
 >   server: amd64
 >   pterodactyl: amd64
 > debian:
->   builder: amd64, arm64
+>   builder: amd64, arm64, arm/v7
 >   server: amd64, arm64
 >   pterodactyl: amd64, arm64

 > [!WARNING]
 > There are currently issues with newer version of Alpine and building for glibc.